 - Bookmaker – If you like bonuses, a simple to use site and the ability to place the bet you want regardless of who else is betting on the match, then a standard bookmaker is probably more suited to you.
 Especially since the introduction of cash out allows you to hedge instantly without needing additional funds to cover the extra liability.

 - Betting Exchange – Those of you who care more about odds than offers should head to an exchange.
-Especially if you’re a winning bettor and/or want to move large sums of money without risking being limited.
-You may sacrifice a bit of convenience, but in the end you’ll be able to eek out a slightly larger profit.
+Especially if you’re a winning bettor and/or want to move large sums of money without the danger of being limited.
+You may sacrifice a bit of convenience, but in the end you might be able to eek out a slightly larger win.